Taenia in animals

 Control Method Description

-Meat Inspection Prevent consumption of infected meat with cysticerci.
+Meat Inspection Prevent the consumption of infected meat with cysticerci.

 Sanitation and Hygiene Proper waste disposal to prevent egg contamination.